We’re closing the disability inclusion gap through the power of business leadership

 All 500 companies involved are publicly committed to putting disability on the business leadership agenda, increasing their organization’s confidence and competence in disability inclusion.
 Collectively, the group represents over 20 million employees across 36 countries and brings a combined revenue of over USD 8 trillion.

 “There is an inequality crisis around disability, you’re 50% less likely to get a job and you’re 50% more likely to experience poverty and that cannot be resolved in the world with just governments or charity, you need business at the table.”

-Japan’s biggest private foundation, The Nippon Foundation, is investing $5 million, to enable The Valuable 500 to launch Phase 2 of its global campaign designed to activate the community of 500 CEOs and brands for global change.
-This figure represents the largest ever single investment into disability business inclusion, and comes as the International Disability Alliance joins the Forum as a new high impact partner.
+Japan’s biggest private foundation, The Nippon Foundation, has invested $5 million, to enable The Valuable 500 to launch Phase 2 of its global campaign designed to activate the community of 500 CEOs and brands for global change.
+This figure represents the largest ever single investment into disability business inclusion, and comes as the International Disability Alliance joined the Forum as a high impact partner in the initiative.

 The Valuable 500 is now the largest global network of CEOs committed to disability inclusion.

 People with disabilities often lack access to employment.
 The current global employment rate for disabled people is just half that of non-disabled people.
 People with disabilities who are employed often experience unequal hiring and promotion standards, unequal pay for equal work and occupational segregation.
-Only 4% of businesses are focused on making offerings inclusive of disability.
+Although 90% of companies claim to prioritize diversity, only 4% of businesses are focused on making offerings inclusive of disability.